yanatan16/sicp-club/ch4/outline.md

 #### Custom Exercise: Frames as tables

 Instead of using lookup lists, redefine frames as tables of variables so lookup and setting is faster.

+## 4.2 - 4.4

+These sections create different evalators, a lazy one, a indeterminant programming one, and a logic programming one.
+I didn't dive deep into here but I suggest it!